 Visit the Plantation Stableyards for a look at 18th and 19th century working plantation life.
 In the Stableyards, enslaved people cared for the animals and performed agriculture-related chores.
 They were also responsible for making tools, pottery, clothing, and other products to support a fully functioning plantation.

 Many of the same breeds of water buffalo, sheep, goats, Guinea hogs and poultry, documented to have been at Middleton Place over the past two centuries, can still be seen today in the Plantation Stableyards.
-A weaver, cooper, carpenter, potter and blacksmith are at work demonstrating the skills practiced by artisan slaves.
+A weaver, cooper, carpenter, potter and blacksmith are at work demonstrating the skills practiced by enslaved people.
 Craft demonstrators and interpretive guides discuss slavery and plantation life from the earliest periods through Emancipation, Reconstruction and the first half of the 20th century.

 "Meet the Breeds" Guided Tour (30 minutes)

 A guide will lead the tour through the Stableyards paddocks to meet different animal breeds and learn about their historical significance to Middleton Place, the local area, and the state of South Carolina.
 The animals located in the Stableyards are what are referred to as "Heritage Breeds" – that is, they represent the types of animals that would have been found on a plantation like this at one time or another.
 The types of animals found in the Stableyards were assembled by using the Middleton Place Agricultural Censuses of 1850 / 1860 and from various letters, inventories, and receipts found in the Middleton Place archives.
 For those interested in the animal husbandry practices of an 18th and 19th century Low Country Plantation, this tour is a must.
-Offered daily at 12:30 p.m.

-Click here to view all tours >>
+Click here to view all tours and times>>